ShubhamGadekar027/Tableau-Dashboards/README.md

 # Tableau-Dashboards

-This project features two interactive dashboards created using Tableau, which help in analyzing and visualizing complex data in an easy-to-understand format.
+This project features interactive dashboards created using Tableau, which help in analyzing and visualizing complex data in an easy-to-understand format.

 The dashboards allow the user to explore data relationships and patterns, and uncover insights that are not immediately apparent from just looking at raw data.